sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ## User Level Permissions

 To manage user access to the API, you must first define [user level access](https://documentation.sailpoint.com/saas/help/common/users/user_level_matrix.html).
 User levels are coarse access controls on the API that restrict access based on predefined functional roles.
 Each user level grants access to a subset of APIs that allow the user to perform their role, with the **Admin** role granting access to all APIs.
-User levels facilitate secure access to the IdentityNow UI (User Interface), where each role grants the user only enough permission to access the pages necessary to perform their tasks.
+User levels facilitate secure access to the IdentityNow user interface (UI), where each role grants the user only enough permission to access the pages necessary to perform their tasks.
 User levels are typically granted through the UI, [following the procedures from this document](https://documentation.sailpoint.com/saas/help/common/users/grant_remove_user_levels.html).

 :::caution

-There is an [API that can set an identity's user level](https://developer.sailpoint.com/discuss/t/assign-identitynow-admin-roles-via-api/1874/4), but it is a v1 API with no guaranteed support.
+There is an [API that can set an identity's user level](https://developer.sailpoint.com/discuss/t/assign-identitynow-admin-roles-via-api/1874/4), but it is a V1 API with no guaranteed support.
 Use it at your own risk!

 :::